hashicorp/terraform-website/content/source/docs/cloud/run/api.html.md

 ### 2. Create the File for Upload

-The [configuration version API](../api/configuration-versions.html) requires a `tar.gz` file to be uploaded in order for the configuration version to be used for a run, so the content directory (the directory containing the Terraform configuration) must be packaged into a `tar.gz` file.
+The [configuration version API](../api/configuration-versions.html) requires an uploaded `tar.gz` file to use the configuration version for a run, so you must package the directory containing the Terraform configuration into a `tar.gz` file.

 ~> **Important:** The configuration directory must be the root of the tar file, with no intermediate directories.
 In other words, when the tar file is extracted the result must be paths like `./main.tf` rather than `./terraform-appserver/main.tf`.